up-n-atom/8311/docs/xgs-pon/index.md

 # 10-Gigabit Symmetrical Passive Optical Network

-XGS-PON is a 10-Gigabit passive optical network standard ([ITU-T](#itu-t-standards) G.9807.1) that delivers symmetrical speeds of up to 10 Gbit/s.
+XGS-PON is a 10-Gigabit passive optical network standard ([ITU-T G.9807.1]) that delivers symmetrical speeds of up to 10 Gbit/s.

 It uses distinct wavelengths for downstream (1577 nm) and upstream (1270 nm) transmission, employing Time Division Multiplexing (TDM) and Time Division Multiple Access (TDMA), respectively.

-As the successor to [G-PON], it is not backward compatible due to their differing wavelengths.
-However, this distinction allows XGS-PON to coexist on the same fiber as [G-PON] through wavelength division multiplexing (WDM).
+As the successor to [GPON], it is not backward compatible due to their differing wavelengths.
+However, this distinction allows XGS-PON to coexist on the same fiber as [GPON] through wavelength division multiplexing (WDM).

+  [ITU-T G.9807.1]: #itu-t-standards
-  [G-PON]: ../gpon/index.md
+  [GPON]: ../gpon/index.md

 ## ITU-T Standards